DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation

-With the aid of a disparity map, each latent feature can be decoupled to $x^{blank}_{t}$ and $x^{\text{warp}}_{t}$, and the consistency of those two latent parts is critical to creating meaningful and harmonized outputs for each individual view with correct depth cues.
-Clearly, $\epsilon_t$ is the only randomness during the diffusion process referring back to~\cref{eq:ddim}.
-We, therefore, focus on refining the latent features by iteratively injecting $\epsilon_t$ in the diffusion process.
+With the aid of a disparity map, each latent feature can be decomposed into $x^{blank}_{t}$ and $x^{\text{warp}}_{t}$ after warping.
+Maintaining consistency between these two latent parts is critical for creating meaningful and harmonized outputs for each individual view with correct depth cues.
+In the diffusion process, $\epsilon_t$ serves as the sole source of randomness (see~\Cref{eq:ddim}).
+By iteratively injecting $\epsilon_t$ into the diffusion steps, we refine the latent features, promoting coherence and fidelity in the generated results.

-The main contribution of our paper is to improve consistency between $x^{blank}_{t}$ and $x^{\text{warp}}_{t}$.
-Briefly, we first use noisy restart (\cref{sec:noisy_restart}) to initialize a reasonable $x^{blank}$, then use an iterative refinement (\cref{sec:iter_refine}) to improve the consistency between $x^{warp}$ and $x^{blank}$.
+In this section, we first introduce \textbf{dissolved depth maps} (\Cref{sec:dslv_depth}), which convert depth maps into lower-frequency representations to enhance the consistency of warped latents with the video diffusion prior.
+Next, during stereo generation, we improve the consistency between $x^{blank}_{t}$ and $x^{\text{warp}}_{t}$ through two key steps: (1) \textbf{Noisy Restart} (\Cref{sec:noisy_restart}), which initializes a reasonable $x^{blank}$, and (2) \textbf{Iterative Refinement} (\Cref{sec:iter_refine}) that improves the consistency between $x^{blank}$ and $x^{warp}$.